drshounak/Twin-Url/README.md

 * Secret code to prevent unauthorised use **(Change it in line 156).**
 * Go to /list to list all your redirects.
 * Go to /delete and enter the path like 'VDYWckqz' and secret code to delete a redirect
+* Custom 404 page.
+The default one is funny https://2tw.in/404.
 * You can provide custom path like https://2tw.in/techblog.
 * If you don't specify a path, a random 8 digit string will be generated like https://2tw.in/VDYWckqz.
 There is a very very negligible chance of genaration of same string in a very very large setup.
 * After short url is generated it will display that.